johnnynanjiang/trust-wallet-core/docs/Contributing.md

 * The `swift` folder contains the generated Swift code and Xcode project.
 * The `trezor-crypto` folder contains a fork of https://github.com/trezor/trezor-crypto/ with modifications.
 * The `tests` folder contains unit tests.
+* The `lib` folder contains third-party dependencies as git submodules.
 * THe `tools` folder contains scripts to automate common tasks.

 ## Before you start